 The Visual Resources Collection (VRC) provides images and teaching support for faculty and students in the Departments of the History of Art, Classics, and Near Eastern Studies, and for those teaching image intensive courses.
-JHU faculty, students, and staff have access to Artstor, a digital image database of more than 2.5 million images and to the VRC’s local digital image collection available through Artstor, a growing collection with over 185,000 digital images.
-This resource reflects the teaching and research interests across the humanities.
+JHU faculty, students, and staff have access to Artstor and Artstor on JSTOR, the homes of more than 2.5 million images and the over 280,000 images in JHU’s local digital image collections, including the local VRC teaching collection and materials from Sheridan Libraries Special Collections and the Johns Hopkins Archeological Museum.
+These resources reflect teaching and research interests across the humanities.

-- Train users to navigate Artstor, the VRC’s local digital image collection, and others, with the goal of helping them find high-quality images.
-Download the VRC’s Getting Started guide.
+- Train users to navigate the VRC’s local digital image collections, and others, with the goal of helping them find high-quality images.

 - Create images on demand, via copy photography and scanning, as well as obtain/purchase images for teaching, research, and PhD dissertations.